vighnesh153/open-dictionary/README.md

 ## Why?

-* No free API
+* No other free API
-* No reliable source as an API
+* No other reliable source as an API
-* No easy-to-use API
+* No other easy-to-use API
 * GitHub's servers are more reliable than a custom host managed by a small group of people without any funding

 ## Where do I source my data from?